Make-School-Courses/MOB-2.2-Game-Development/Lessons/01-Intro-iOS-Game-Development/Lesson1.md

 __*Simple Example:*__ </br>
-Basic example of how to code for creating a sprite and setting its `position` property:
+Basic example of how to write code to create a sprite and set its `position` property:

 ```Swift
   // create sprite